 1. Strict qualification requirements

-In order to be eligible to make an S corporation election—and to continue to be an S corporation—the corporation must meet strict requirements on number and type of shareholders and types of shares.
+In order to be eligible to make an S corporation election—and to continue to be an S corporation—the corporation must meet strict requirements on the number and type of shareholders and types of shares.
 These rules are imposed by federal tax law, and not state corporation law.
 Briefly stated, these rules include the following:

 - Only individuals, certain estates and trusts, and certain tax-exempt organizations can be shareholders